jantman/awslimitchecker/docs/source/development.rst

   should only connect to boto once, and should save the connection as ``self.conn``.
   They *must not* connect in the class constructor.
 * All modules should have (and use) module-level loggers.
+* See the section on the AGPL license below.

 .. _development.adding_checks: